bhanuvi17/Loan_approval_prediction/README.md

 * Add live deployment on Streamlit Cloud / Hugging Face Spaces
 * Integrate SHAP for model interpretability
 * Enable batch upload for bulk predictions

----

-> 🚨 This is an academic/portfolio project and not intended for real-world financial decisions.